iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 ## Google Kubernetes environment (GKE) specifics

-Our deployment recipes are fully portable to the GKE cloud commercial environment.
+Our deployment recipes are fully portable to the [GKE](https://cloud.google.com/kubernetes-engine) public cloud environment.
 The only custom step is to ensure that the Ingress Controller is properly annotated with `kubernetes.io/ingress.class: gce`.
 You can do that by just executing

 ```sh
 kubectl annotate -f hornet-ingress.yaml -n $NAMESPACE --overwrite kubernetes.io/ingress.class=gce